GeminiWind/notes/Devops/container orchestration/kubernetes(k8s)/components/Service.md

 The above example will gather all pod whose  label `app: MyApp` and proxy all `TCP 80` (of service) to `TCP 9376` of pod (through `targetPort`)

-A service can expose mutiple port
+A service can expose multiple ports

 ## Discovering Service